 While there is abundant sunlight that your solar panels can turn into electricity during the day, at night, they have nothing to work with.
 Many new solar system owners are wondering whether they can power their homes in the evening and during the night with their PV panels.
 Owing to the introduction of the net metering policy, your solar home will not be in the dark during the night.

-Net metering, also called net energy metering or NEM, is a system that allows you to store excess energy produced by your solar panels into the grid.
-In exchange for that, you can draw power from the utility grid for no additional cost when the sun isn’t shining and your photovoltaic’s are under producing.
+Net metering also called net energy metering or NEM.
+This is a system that allows you to store excess energy produced by your solar panels into the grid.
+In exchange for that, you can draw power from the utility grid when the sun isn’t shining and your photovoltaic’s are underproducing.
 The chances are that your solar installation is making more electric energy during the day than your household can use up.
 If your system is connected to the grid, it will automatically send excess electricity to it so that it can be distributed to other users in your neighborhood.

 When that happens, you can observe your net meter go backward.
 What that means is that the utility company is receiving your power and lowering your electricity costs.
 You will get credits on your electricity bill that you can use whenever your solar system doesn’t produce enough energy.
 Therefore, your power needs will be met during the night and on days with less sunlight.

 Should You Connect Your System To The Grid?

 In most cases, solar panels will make enough power to meet the energy needs of a household during the day.
 But at night, there is no sunlight to produce electricity, so it has to be bought from the utility company.
 That greatly depends on the location and the weather in the area where you live.
 If you have long days and get lots of sunshine, the chances are higher that your home will be 100% self-sustaining in terms of energy production.